-Customers have a legal right to access personal information the Company holds about them, unless an exception in the Privacy Act and the PIP Act applies.
+You have a legal right to access personal information we hold about you, unless an exception in the Privacy Act and the PIP Act applies.

 Factors affecting a right to access include:

-d) the information relates to existing or anticipated legal proceedings between the Company and the individual, and would not be accessible by the process of discovery in those proceedings;
+- the information relates to existing or anticipated legal proceedings between us and you, and would not be accessible by the process of discovery in those proceedings;

-e) access would reveal the intentions of the Company in relation to negotiations with the individual in such a way as to prejudice those negotiations;
+- access would reveal our intentions in relation to negotiations with the individual in such a way as to prejudice those negotiations;

-h) access would prejudice the taking of appropriate action in relation to unlawful activity or serious misconduct relating to the Company’s functions or activities;
+- access would prejudice the taking of appropriate action in relation to unlawful activity or serious misconduct relating to our functions or activities;

-- access would reveal evaluative information generated within the Company in connection with a commercially sensitive decision-making
+- access would reveal evaluative information generated within our business in connection with a commercially sensitive decision-making

-Customers can request an electronic copy of their personal information by contacting the Company’s Privacy Officer in accordance with section 21 of this policy.
+You can request an electronic copy of your personal information by contacting our Privacy Officer in accordance with section 20 of this policy.

-The Company must respond to a request for access within a reasonable time (usually within 30 days), and may give access in the manner requested by the individual, if it is reasonable and practicable to do so.
-The Company may need to verify the customer’s identity before it gives the customer access to their personal information.
+We will respond to a request for access within a reasonable time (usually within 30 days), and may give access in the manner requested, if it is reasonable and practicable to do so.
+We may need to verify your identity before we give you access to your personal information.

-If the Company refuses to grant a customer access, then the Company will:
+If we refuse to grant you access, then we will:

-a) take reasonable steps to give the customer access in a way that meets the Company’s needs as well as the customers;
+- take reasonable steps to give you access in a way that meets our needs as well as yours;

-b) provide the customer with written reasons for the refusal provided it is reasonable to do so; and
+- provide you with written reasons for the refusal provided it is reasonable to do so; and

-c) provide the customer with the mechanisms available to complain about the refusal.
+- provide you with the mechanisms available to complain about the refusal.

 17. Correction of Personal Information

-Customers may make a request to correct personal information held by the Company if it is incorrect, incomplete, out-of-date, irrelevant or misleading by contacting the Privacy Officer in accordance with section 21 of this policy.
+You may make a request to correct personal information held by us if you think any of the personal information we hold about you is incorrect, incomplete, out-of-date, irrelevant or misleading by contacting the Privacy Officer in accordance with section 20 of this policy.

-If the Company holds personal information about an individual and the Company is made aware that the information may be incorrect, out-of-date, incomplete, irrelevant or misleading, the Company must take reasonable steps to correct that information, having regard to the purpose for which the information is held.
+If we hold personal information about an individual and we are made aware that the information may be incorrect, out-of-date, incomplete, irrelevant or misleading, we will take reasonable steps to correct that information, having regard to the purpose for which the information is held.

-If the Company refuses to correct the personal information, then the Company will provide that person with:
+If we refuse to correct the personal information, then we will provide you with:

-b) the mechanisms available to complain about the refusal.
+- the mechanisms available to complain about the

-The Company must respond to a correction request within a reasonable time (usually within 30 days).
-The Company may need to verify a customer’s identity before it corrects any personal information.
+We will respond to a correction request within a reasonable time (usually within 30 days).
+We may need to verify your identity before we correct any personal information.